harrison314/Area52/Readme.md

 - [ ] More efective read CLEF log from request
 - [ ] Autehntification
   - [ ] Predefined queries
+  - [ ] Distributed data protection provider
+  - [ ] API keys for log input with management
 - [ ] Graph and alerts as subsriptions and timeseries
-- [ ] API keys for log input with management
 - [ ] Log archiving using background workers
+- [ ] Implements healthchecks
-- [ ] Try implement using MongoDb
+- [x] Try implement using MongoDb

 ## Getting logs into Area 52
 It is possible to use libraries for SEQ.